Transitions Abroad Home. Transitions Abroad Home.

 A typical fromagerie (cheese shop) in Paris.

-Sharing food is not only a wonderful social activity and a great pastime — especially when you are a foodie, but it also provides insight into people’s lives.
-In Mauritania I once attended a family dinner with my feet wrapped in plastic bags, after the ladies of the house had carefully painted them with henna during the welcome ceremony.
+Sharing food is a wonderful social activity and a great pastime — especially when you are love to eat, and it also provides insight into people’s lives.
+In Mauritania, I once attended a family dinner with my feet wrapped in plastic bags after the ladies of the house had carefully painted them with henna during the welcome ceremony.
 Seated in a circle on the floor, we all ate from one pot, each digging in with our hands.
-During meals in Japan and Indonesia, on the other hand, every person had an innumerable amount of little bowls and plates for oneself.
-The one thing I have never witnessed abroad: eating in front of a TV with a plate on one’s lap, all the while communicating with each other via the screen in front.
+On the other hand, during meals in Japan and Indonesia, every person had an innumerable amount of little bowls and plates for themselves.
+The one thing I have never witnessed abroad is eating in front of a TV with a plate on one’s lap while communicating with each other via the screen in front.

-Traveling makes you appreciate the many different cuisines you pass through, whether you experience them through a food tour, a cooking class, a restaurant, a market, or your host’s kitchen.
-Daily staples can be rice, pasta, couscous or ugali.
-Vegetables can be the main stay or remain completely absent.
-It can be an impressive meal with all the bells and whistles, or a very simple one but coming from the heart.
+Traveling makes you appreciate the many different cuisines you encounter, whether you experience them through a food tour, a cooking class, a restaurant, a market, or your host’s kitchen.
+Daily staples can be rice, pasta, couscous, or ugali.
+Vegetables can be the mainstay or remain completely absent.
+It can be an impressive meal with all the bells and whistles or a very simple one coming from the heart.

 Whether you are in a developed or developing country does actually not say very much about the quality of the food.
-Recent studies have pointed out that Mali, Senegal, Chad, and Sierra Leone are among the countries with the healthiest diets, and that Belgium, Hungary and the U.S. score lowest!
+Recent studies have pointed out that Mali, Senegal, Chad, and Sierra Leone have the healthiest diets and that Belgium, Hungary, and the U.S. score lowest!

 A meal in Japan where each person has their own bowls and utensils.